Nikhilcs36/To_Do_List_Application/README.md

 ## Features

+Todo :

 * Create a new todo item with a title, description, due date, tags, and status
 * Retrieve a specific todo item by its ID.
 * Retrieve all todo items.
 * Update an existing todo item.
 * Delete a todo item.

+Tag:

+* Retrieve a specific tag item by its ID.
+* Retrieve all tag items.
+* Update an existing tag item.
+* Delete a tag item.

+Progress Note:

+* Retrieve a specific Progress Note item by its ID.
+* Retrieve all Progress Note items.
+* Update an existing Progress Note.
+* Delete a Progress Note item.

+Account:

+* login
+* logout
+* register
+* request_reset_email
+* set_new_password
+* activate_account

 ## Installation